kscottz/turtlebot4_docker/README.md

 *Note that all that changed here is the name of the container, which is the second to last parameter!*

-Now you must decided where you want to save your work.
+Now you must decided where and how  you want to save your work.
 You have two options, start from scratch and build everything yourself, or follow along from a finished project.
 There is also a third option, where you just start the container but use Docker's internal tools to save your work.

 * If you want to work from scratch, our preferred workflow, then all you do is create a directory:
   * `mkdir tb4_toy`